NZR KB class: Preservation

 NZR donated members of the K and KA classes for preservation, but due to the considerable technical similarities, it chose not to donate a KB.
 Instead, enthusiasts purchased one at the scrap market rate of NZ$1500 (equal to $22,200 in December 2008 dollars).
 KB 968 was supposed to be cut up the week following its last excursion, but a collection on the return journey was sufficient to temporarily save the locomotive.
-Retired school teacher Cyril Evans raised the rest of the $1500 by showing railway films to Christchurch school children and collecting their donations.
-The locomotive was then vested into the Ferrymead Trust on behalf of the children of Canterbury and was displayed for a number of decades at the Ferrymead Railway.
-It is currently under restoration to mainline operating condition at Mainline Steam's Christchurch depot.
+Retired school teacher Cyril Evans raised the rest of the $1,500 by showing railway films to Christchurch school children and collecting their donations.
+The locomotive was then vested into the Ferrymead Heritage Trust on behalf of the children of Canterbury and was displayed for a number of decades at the Ferrymead Railway.
+It was currently under restoration to mainline operating condition at Mainline Steam's Wellington depot.